lych1233/compactDRL/README.md

 - Implementation trick usage is pruned, while those tricks that significantly affect the performance are kept
 - Elaborate documentation. **Every** specific configuration (hyper-parameter) has a description: the basic configuration explanation is in run.py; the environment (buffer) configuration explanation is in envs/"env name".py (buffers/base.py); the algorithm-specific hyper-parameter explanation is in drl/"algo name"/config.py
-- Acceptable performance on the most common benchmark environments in research: Atari (for discrete) and MuJoCo (for continuous), as other elegant implementation are usually not tested on all of them
+- Acceptable performance on the most common benchmark environments in academy: Atari (for discrete action space) and MuJoCo (for continuous actoin space), as other elegant implementation I've found are seldom tested on both of them

 #### Limitation

 - Some tricks are not implemented for the sake of simplicity and clarity, and thus the performance may be worse than the best implementation
-- Hyperparameters are not tuned carefully, but they are set to be safe and universal for the same scenario
+- Hyperparameters are not tuned vary carefully, but we ensure the performance is closed to the best baseline
 - Currently it only supports environments with either simple discrete action space or one-dimensional vectorized continuous action space
-- RNN-based models are not suportted for an elegant implementation (becasue of my limited coding skills)
+- RNN-based models are not suportted for an elegant implementation (becasue of my limited coding skills to make it simple)

 ## Structure